voshawn/shawnvo/README.md

 generally on silent to avoid distractions.

 ### Meetings
+Time is our most important asset.
 I am a firm believer in being prepared for meetings.
 If you can, please do as much pre-work as you can so the meeting is more productive.
+In addition, if it is worth having a meeting for, it is probably worth taking notes so we don't forget.

-Since we're small, I also have to spend alot of time writing code and making sure everything is running smoothly.
+Since we're small, I also have to spend alot of time with individual contributions as well.
-Feel free to book time on my calendar on my "Meeting Days" which are Monday, Wednesay, and Fridays.
-The other days are my "Maker Days" which I try to reserve for coding.
-Occassionally, I will swap days so you can just look at my calendar for the most up to date version.
+Feel free to book time on my calendar on my "Meeting Days" which are Monday, Wednesay, and Thursday.
+The other days are my "Maker Days" which I try to reserve for deep work, coding, or strategic planning.

 In general, we have two types of meetings:
 ##### Working meetings
-This is where we focus on the company.
+This is where we focus on company issues.
 We use this time to solve some problem, share information, or make a decision.
 We should know what the goal of the meeting is prior to meeting.
 ##### Personal 1:1s
 This is where we focus on you.
 You tell me what's good or bad.
 Tell me how I